 - Sign up to receive the Groundwork USA newsletter

 - Groundwork USA Resources and Technical Assistance (pdf)

 Hazardous Materials Training and Research Institute at Eastern Iowa Community College (HMTRI)

-EPA hosted a webinar series in July 2019 to feature the range of FREE assistance available to communities who struggle with brownfield challenges.
-Check out the archive of the webinar designed for your community.
+EPA hosted a webinar in October 2021 to feature the range of FREE assistance available to communities who struggle with brownfield challenges.
+This webinar featured speakers from the following:

 Technical Assistance Tools